sparkutils/frameless/README.md

 In order to test in a corporate setting the software needs to be full-blown release on maven central, building local snapshots is not always straight forward, worst still if you need to depend on it.

-com.sparkutils.frameless aims to fill that void.
+com.sparkutils.frameless aims to fill that void, although it may take on a life of its own with Spark 4.

 ## What com.sparkutils.frameless is not

-It's not frameless, it just behaves the same, use the same packages and stays fairly up to date with frameless proper.
+It's not frameless, it just behaves the same and has wider version and runtime support, use the same packages and stays fairly up to date with frameless proper.
 Check release logs for confirmations of functionality.

 ## How does com.sparkutils.frameless relate to the rest of com.sparkutils?